 - Hatch Baby Rest Sound Machine: Will likely use this multi-use (nightlight, sound machine, and time-to-rise alert) once she’s in her room.
 Update: We use this every night.
 It’s a must.

 - Hushh Portable White Noise: Added this post-baby: A must for travel, stroller, or downstairs.
-We use this all the time, but it does need to be charged OFTEN.
+We used this all the time, but it does need to be charged OFTEN.

-- Baby Shusher For Babies: Update: We love this, but it does shut off after a number of minutes!
+- Baby Shusher For Babies: Update: We loved this, but it does shut off after a number of minutes!
 Worth having those first few months.
 We stopped using around month 3.

 - I also got an app on my phone called Guva that you can play (or record) shushes, other songs, noises, etc., and can set a timer!
 It’s $7.99 to upgrade for all the features.
 I actually use it all the time.

 Sleep & Downtime:

 SWADDLES: I was told to try all the sleep swaddles for before she rolls, so I picked the most recommended/rated/favorited to try.

 - Happiest Baby Sleepea Swaddle(velcro) — Second place.

 - SwaddleMe Original Swaddle (velcro)

-- Aden + Anais Aden Swaddle Blankets: Update: Love having these around more for blankets, etc., but never really used for bed or naps. ***You do not need 700 swaddle blankets.
+- Aden + Anais Aden Swaddle Blankets: Love having these around more for blankets, etc., but never really used for bed or naps. ***You do not need 700 swaddle blankets.

 - Halo Sleepsack 100% Cotton Swaddle (velcro): We used this when transitioning out of her swaddle.
 I hated this one honestly.

 - Halo Bassinet Swivel Sleeper / Newborn Insert / Waterproof Bassinet Covers / Cambria Bassinet Sheets: For our room.
 We are going with this bassinet, but I still have my thoughts and questions whirling around regarding the Snoo.
 This has come highly recommended and great if you don’t need to move it (hearing it’s heavy).
 Stay tuned.
-Update: So far we LOVE this bassinet.
+Update: Great bassinet.